A Universal Formulation of Uncertainty Relation for Error and Disturbance: Quantum Measurements and Processes

-for $\rho_{1}, \rho_{2} \in Z(\mathcal{H})$, $0 \leq \lambda \leq 1$, which is indispensable for the self-consistent statistical interpretation of density operators, ensuring that the resultant quantum state $\kappa = \Theta \rho$ be invariant under every (pure-state) decomposition of a mixed quantum state $\rho$.
-In other words, our $\Theta$ effectively belongs to the broadest class of maps between quantum state spaces describing the most general change of states preserving statistical nature, including, {\it e.g.}, unitary evolution of closed quantum systems, non-unitary evolution of open quantum systems, quantum decoherence, observer effects (which is our main interest here), quantum channels and gates; we also note that even the completely positivity of the (adjoint of the) quantum process need not be assumed.
+for $\rho_{1}, \rho_{2} \in \stspq{H}$, $0 \leq \lambda \leq 1$, which is indispensable for the self-consistent statistical interpretation of density operators, ensuring that the resultant (respectively, classical and quantum) states $\Mrho$ and $\Theta\rho$ are invariant under every (pure-state) decomposition of a quantum state $\rho$.
+In other words, our $M$ and $\Theta$ effectively belongs to the broadest class of maps between the state spaces concerned describing the most general transformation of states preserving statistical nature.
+As for the latter, note that it includes a wide variety of state transformations, \textit{e.g.}, unitary evolution of closed quantum systems, non-unitary evolution of open quantum systems, quantum decoherence, observation (observer) effects, quantum channels and gates; it should be also noted that our framework does not even assume the complete positivity of the (adjoint of the) quantum process.